thekitchen-pot/thekitchen-pot/src/content/blog/circulon-premier-professional-review.md

 ---
+excerpt: "Is Circulon Premier Professional worth it?
+We tested its hard-anodized pots for oven safety, even heat distribution, nonstick properties and more.
+  Here’s our verdict. "
+showTableOfContents: true
+authorId: kitchenpot1
 title: Circulon Premier Professional Review - An Honest Guide
+source: Cookware
 slug: circulon-premier-professional-review
 pubDate: 2021-02-10
 modDate: 2025-02-20
+image: src/content/blog/images/cicrulon-premier-proffesional-cookware-pots-and-pans.jpg
+category: Cookware Equipment
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/cicrulon-premier-proffesional-cookware-pots-and-pans.jpg
 coverAlt: Circulon Premier Professional Review - An Honest Guide
-description: >-
-  Circulon Premier Professional cookware is a popular choice among cooking enthusiasts, known for its durable construction and efficient cooking performance.
-The brand is well-regarded in the industry, offering nonstick cookware that ensures even heat distribution and easy food release
 tags:
   - best-air-fryers
   - best-nonstick-pans
   - how-to-clean-nonstick-pans
   - nonstick-pans-for-pancakes
-category: Cookware Equipment
-seo: >-
+authorImageAlt: kitchenpot1
+description: Circulon Premier Professional cookware is a popular choice among cooking enthusiasts, known for its durable construction and efficient cooking performance.
+The brand is well-regarded in the industry, offering nonstick cookware that ensures even heat distribution and easy food release
-  Circulon is the leading producer of nonstick pans.
+seo: Circulon is the leading producer of nonstick pans.
 But are they worth the money?
 Here's an honest circulon premier professional review.
 Read on.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 Circulon Premier Professional 13-piece hard anodized cookware set is popular among many cooking enthusiasts.
 But is Circulon a good brand?
 Should you spend your hard-earned money on this cookware set?